2/19/2025

 David Silver

 Interesting.
 Thank you very much for that color.
 Next question relates to your non-recurring items this period.
-So you were asked earlier about the large, you know, $73 million or so, you know, for repairment and write down a goodwill.
+So you were asked earlier about the large, you know, $73 million or so, you know, impairment and write down a goodwill.
 But there was also a $7.4 million charge here, I guess, under the term or listed as M&A related.
-And I'm just wondering, is that, were those some costs that were capitalized maybe from the Balsers transaction or is that related to kind of ongoing M&A spend that maybe the project that was targeted for has been, you know, dropped off the list.
+And I'm just wondering, were those some costs that were capitalized maybe from the Balsers transaction?
+Or is that related to kind of ongoing M&A spend that maybe the project it was targeted for has been dropped off the list?
 But maybe just some comment on the M&A related charge this quarter, please.

 speaker